-Because this is a marathon, not a sprint, we regularly consult many sources of inspiration to keep us going.
-New bloggers beginning their personal finance, FIRE, or minimalist journeys join the blogosphere daily, so we’ll add new bloggers periodically.
+Because financial independence is a marathon, not a sprint, we regularly consult many sources of inspiration to keep us going.

 Personal Finance Bloggers